f-vojnovski/clientprocessingapp/README.md

 - Upload an XML file and import every client and address it contains ([Import](ClientXMLApp/Pages/Clients/Import.cshtml))
 - Add a single client with a dynamic, add-and-remove address table ([Create](ClientXMLApp/Pages/Clients/Create.cshtml))
-- List clients with their addresses, sortable by name or birth date in either direction ([View](ClientXMLApp/Pages/Clients/View.cshtml))
+- List clients with their addresses, sorted and paged by the database ([View](ClientXMLApp/Pages/Clients/View.cshtml))
-- Export the current client list to a `clients.json` download
+- Export every client to a `clients.json` download
 - Server-side and client-side validation on client and address input
-- Transactional writes with rollback, so a malformed file leaves no partial data behind
+- Writes that either land completely or leave the tables untouched

 ## Stack

-.NET 8, ASP.NET Core Razor Pages, Entity Framework Core 8.0.7 with the SQL Server provider, AutoMapper 13.0.1, Bootstrap 5 and jQuery validation for the front end.
+.NET 8, ASP.NET Core Razor Pages, Entity Framework Core 8.0.30 with the SQL Server provider, AutoMapper 15.1.3, Bootstrap 5 and jQuery validation for the front end.
+Tests are xUnit against the EF Core SQLite provider.

 ## Architecture

-Four layers, wired together by constructor injection and registered in [Program.cs](ClientXMLApp/Program.cs):
+Three layers, wired together by constructor injection and registered in [Program.cs](ClientXMLApp/Program.cs):

 ```
-Razor Pages  ->  Services  ->  Unit of Work  ->  Repositories  ->  EF Core / SQL Server
+Razor Pages  ->  Services  ->  EF Core / SQL Server
 ```

 ### Pages